rescript-lang/rescript-vscode/Readme.md

 # Rescript Editor Support

-Command-line for reading compiler artifacts (`.cmt` and `.cmti` files) and support jump to definition, hover, and autocomplete.
-This is intended to be used in higher level language servers.
+This is a private command line binary used by [rescript-vscode](https://github.com/rescript-lang/rescript-vscode) to power a few functionalities such as jump to definition, hover and autocomplete.

+The binary reads the `.cmt` and `.cmti` files and analyses them.

 ## Status